Azure/slm-innovator-lab/1_synthetic-qa-generation/README.md

 Please start a new project by connecting to Codespace Project.
 The environment required for hands-on is automatically configured through devcontainer, so you only need to run a Jupyter notebook.

 ### Option 3.
 Your local PC
-Please start by installing the required packages on your local PC with `pip install -r requirements.txt`
+Please start by installing the required packages on your local PC with `cd .. && pip install -r requirements.txt`

 ## References
 - Evolve-Instruct: https://arxiv.org/pdf/2304.12244